 Alabama leather-flower has not been observed on TVA ROW.
 However, sections of the ROW overlap with the range of the species and not all ROW has been surveyed.
 Given the known range of the species, the only plausible overlap of Alabama leather-flower and the TVA transmission system is along ROW near Centre, Alabama, within a few miles of Weiss Lake in the Coosa River valley.
 This area is along the southern edge of the TVA transmission system and less than 20 mi of ROW intersect places on the landscape that could support habitat for the plant.
-Much of the ROW in this area now supports highly disturbed habitats like agricultural, industrial, or residential land uses, but there are ROW within the range of Alabama leather-flower and other rare plants have been conducted over more about 90 percent of these areas, but the plant has not been found.
+Much of the ROW in this area now supports highly disturbed habitats like agricultural, industrial, or residential land uses, but there are ROW within the range of Alabama leather-flower that do support natural vegetation.
+Field surveys for Alabama leather-flower and other rare plants have been conducted over more about 90 percent of these areas, but the plant has not been found.
 There is a reasonable likelihood that undocumented occurrences of Alabama leather-flower exist on TVA ROW, but it is unlikely that more than a handful of undocumented occurrences occur on TVA ROW.